ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 <img src="reverseArgs.png" width="700" alt="reverse program example" />

 <h3>GONZO.CPP</h3>
 Write a program gonzo.cpp that takes 2 command line input arguments: a number (N) and a name.
-The program then does 2 things: it prints out what the remainder of N divided by 10 is and, on the next line, prints out the name N times separated by a comma and space character.
+The program then does 2 things: it prints out what the remainder of N divided by 10 is and, on the next line, prints out the name N times separated by a comma and space character with a period at the end of the sentence.

 You are only permitted to use the <strong>iostream</strong> library and you must use a <strong>switch</strong> statement at least once in this program.